ndlevinzon/Comp_Chem/Cheminformatics/ChEMBL/README.md

 I mainly prefer using Python as I do all my exploratory data analysis, so I wanted to figure out a way to interact with the SQL database with Python.
 Packages such as pychembldb, razi are summarized in Iwatobipen’s blogs and are great starting points.
 I found the psycopg2 package to be useful as it can keep the feel of using SQL queries intact, and there is a ton of support for this package in StackOverflow.

 # Search_zinc22.py
+search_zinc22.py is a script for looking up zinc ids on the zinc22 system.
+The operation is simple- provide a file containing a list of zincids and a destination file to write to.
+The script will give you a progress bar as it searches the system.
+If a database is down, the script will let you know and continue gathering the results it can.
 ## Usage:
 ```
 search_zinc22.py [-h] [--vendor-search] [--get-vendors] [--configuration-server-url CONFIGURATION_SERVER_URL] input_file results_out